Ole Fahlin: Missouri to California

 After the dissolution of the Nicholas-Beazley Airplane Company, the Columbia Chamber of Commerce offered Fahlin factory space in Columbia, Missouri, and Fahlin started taking orders directly from the Federal government during World War II while Air Associates distributed his propellers nationwide.
 Fahlin eventually moved his operations to California in 1962.
 He was consultant to Lockheed and assisted during the development of the YO-3 quiet plane project, during which he provided in-flight analysis for the propellers developed and tested by Lockheed.
 His cooperation with Lockheed continued for several years after that project.

 Death

 Ole Fahlin died on January 26, 1992, in a hospital at Gilroy, California, from pneumonia.
 On January 31, 1992, a memorial service was held at Morgan Hill, California, during which a "missing man flyby" was performed by 10 vintage airplanes flown by his friends.

 Memorial workshop

-Fahlin's propeller workshop survives as a working exhibit at the Wings of History museum in San Martin, California.
+Fahlin's propeller workshop survives as a working exhibit at the Wings of History Air Museum in San Martin, California.